b3h3moth/UnixCentric/libraries_APIs/sqlite/README.md

 Once a database connection is established, we can start to execute SQL commands, this is done __preparing and stepping through statements__.
-The database connection and prepared statements objects are controlled by a set of routine:
+The database connection and prepared statement objects are controlled by a set of routine:

 * `sqlite3_open()`
 * `sqlite3_prepare()`     1st step